Stratification theorems for exponential sums in families: Examples of stratification results and applications

 In the paper~\cite{bpw} of Bonolis, Pierce and Woo, a certain set of polynomials that are ``genuinely polynomials in $n+1$ variables'' are considered and one of the aims is to track explicitly the dependence on $F$ in the implied constant for the bound.
 The problem is studied using the polynomial sieve; after an application of the sieve, sums of the following form arise:

 for some parameter~$P\geq 1$, where the exponential sum $S(\uple{h},p)$ is defined as

 and~$\bar{p}$ (resp.~$\bar{q}$) is the inverse of~$p$ modulo $q$ (resp. of~$q$ modulo~$p$).

-Note that $r_F$ is a trace function.
+A key point is that $r_F$ is a trace function.
 By the extension of Theorem~\ref{th-fk} to trace functions (namely~\cite[Th.\,3.1]{fouvry-katz}), there exists a KL-datum $(\mathcal{X},N,C)$ for the sums $S_F(\uple{h},p)$, and this precise classification of the size of $|S(\uple{h},p)|$ allows for~(\ref{eq-bpw-sums}) to be rewritten as

 Thus, the KL-stratification turns the question about exponential sums into a problem of counting points on the strata.
-To estimate \textit{explicitly the dependence on $F$ for} the internal count of integral points whose reductions lie in $X_j(\Ff_p)$ and $X_k(\Ff_q)$, the methods of~\cite{bpw} requires understanding how certain properties of these strata, such as the degree and the ``height'' $h(\mathcal{X})$, depend on the original trace function $r_F$; hence, the estimates of Theorem~\ref{th-quantitative-bounds} become necessary.
+To estimate \textit{explicitly the dependence on $F$} for the internal count of integral points whose reductions lie in $X_j(\Ff_p)$ and $X_k(\Ff_q)$, the methods of~\cite{bpw} requires understanding how certain properties of these strata, such as the degree and the ``height'' $h(\mathcal{X})$, depend on the original trace function $r_F$; hence, the estimates of Theorem~\ref{th-quantitative-bounds} become necessary.
 Beyond the above application, the authors expect that the quantitative version of Theorem~\ref{th-fk} given in results like Theorem~\ref{th-quantitative-bounds} will give uniform versions of other applications of the general theory of Katz--Laumon stratifications to analytic number theory.

 We conclude by recording the statement which will be directly cited in~\cite{bpw}.